freqtrade/freqtrade/docs/data-download.md

                         Show profits for only these pairs.
 Pairs are space- separated.
   --format-from {json,jsongz}
-                        Source format for data conversation.
+                        Source format for data conversion.
   --format-to {json,jsongz}
-                        Destination format for data conversation.
+                        Destination format for data conversion.
   --erase               Clean all existing data for the selected
                         exchange/pairs/timeframes.